plus3it/watchmaker/docs/usage.md

 ## `watchmaker` from the CLI

-Once watchmaker is [installed](installation.html) and a [configuration file](configuration.html) has been created (or you have decided to use the default configuration), using watchmaker as a CLI utility is as simple as executing `watchmaker`.
+Once Watchmaker is [installed](installation.html) and a [configuration file](configuration.html) has been created (or you have decided to use the default configuration), using Watchmaker as a CLI utility is as simple as executing `watchmaker`.
 Below is the output of `watchmaker --help`, showing the CLI options.